-Algeria is one of the largest countries in the world, extending over such a tremendous amount of geographical and climatic varieties that you'd feel like you have visited a whole continent.
-And it's not just about the nature because Algerian culture is even richer.
+Algeria is a Northern African Country, Africa’s biggest country for a matter of fact which makes it a very versatile and diverse country both on the climatic and cultural levels.
+Want some proof?
+Ithas a 1200Km coastline, a huge desert that is the home of the biggest prehistoric cave city in the whole world “Sefar”, two big Roman Ruin Cities, a huge botanical garden with plants from all over the world, and so many other wonders.
+Convinced yet?
+If not, Please visit us and see for yourself!
+And it's not just about nature because Algerian culture is even richer.
 Being influenced by many ethnic groups and civilizations that populated it, the Algerian heritage and traditions are so rich and unique.
 Diversity at its best!
 No room for boredom, only discoveries and fascination.

 Algeria's indigenous Berber people have been under foreign rule for much of the last 3000 years.
 The Phoenicians (1000 BC) and the Romans (200 BC) were the most important of these.
 With the incursion of Muslim Arabs in the 7th-8th century into the region, Islamic influence came to the Berbers and almost a millennium of domination by Arab dynasties.

-In the beginning of the 16th century the region was placed under protection of the Ottoman Sultan of Istanbul, followed by reigns of Ottoman beys, pachas, and aghas, brought to an end with the beginning of the French colonization in 1830.
+At the beginning of the 16th century the region was placed under the protection of the Ottoman Sultan of Istanbul, followed by reigns of Ottoman beys, pachas, and aghas, brought to an end with the beginning of the French colonization in 1830.

 The French occupation condemned Algeria's population to economic, social and political inferiority and caused an armed resistance lasting for decades.
 After a century of rule by France, Algeria became independent in 1962 and Arabic became official language - with a little help of Quran teachers from Egypt and Saudi Arabia.
 Since then le pouvoir ("the power"), elite of business leaders and generals behind a democratic façade has run Algeria.